quicwg/base-drafts/draft-ietf-quic-transport.md

 for debugging and monitoring purposes.

-A receiver advertises credit for a stream by sending a WINDOW_UPDATE frame with the StreamID set appropriately.
+A receiver advertises credit for a stream by sending a WINDOW_UPDATE frame with the Stream ID set appropriately.
 A receiver may use the current offset of data consumed to determine the flow control offset to be advertised.
 A receiver MAY send copies of a WINDOW_UPDATE frame in multiple packets in order to make sure that the sender receives it before running out of flow control